By a Broken Rites researcher (article updated 19 October 2016)

 Broken Rites has studied the official transcript of Fr Walshe's evidence.

-Father Walshe's early appointments as an assistant priest in the Melbourne archdiocese included:
+Father Walshe's curriculum vitae says his early appointments as an assistant priest in the Melbourne archdiocese included:

 In answer to a question, Walshe told the Commission: